percona/percona-server-mongodb-operator/source/architecture.rst

 Design overview
 ===============

-The design of the operator is tighly bound to the Percona Distribution for MongoDB replica set, which is briefly described in the following diagram.
+The design of the Operator is tighly bound to the Percona Server for MongoDB replica set, which is briefly described in the following diagram.